SuperFight (2023)

 SuperFight (2023) was a professional wrestling supercard event produced by Major League Wrestling (MLW), which took place on February 4, 2023, at the 2300 Arena in Philadelphia, Pennsylvania.
-It was the fourth event under the SuperFight chronology, and a television taping for MLW Fusion.
-The event also features wrestlers from MLW's partner promotion, Dragon Gate.
+It was the fourth event under the SuperFight chronology, and features wrestlers from MLW's partner promotion, Dragon Gate.

+Originally a television taping for MLW Fusion, matches and segments from the event would also air on the promotion's new series, MLW Underground Wrestling.

 Production

 Background

 On January 9, 2023, MLW announced that it will be holding SuperFight at the 2300 Arena in Philadelphia, Pennsylvania, on February 4, 2023.